 We host inspiring and engaging photographic talks, panel discussions, workshops and portfolio reviews with the aim of increasing visual literacy and social awareness.
 Our programmes present the best photographers, photographic educators, commentators, curators and editors in Aotearoa New Zealand, as well as drawing on expertise from a range of other sectors including journalism, NGOs and Technology.
 Events are charged at an affordable rate with discounts available.
 All proceeds go back into the festival to ensure its sustainability, enabling Exhibition Years to be free of charge to all.

 Exhibition Years (Next: 2019)

-We show documentary photography from critically acclaimed, international photographers, established New Zealand Aotearoa photographers, new amateur and student talent and photographic award winners.
-To enable positive change many exhibitions we put on are linked with a charity, NGO or activist group that works within the area being showcased by the photographer.
+We show documentary photography from critically acclaimed photographers, established New Zealand Aotearoa photographers, new amateur and student talent and photographic award winners.
+To enable positive change some exhibitions we put on are linked with a charity, NGO or activist group that works within the area being showcased by the photographer.
 We hope that by giving people the information and tools they need to get involved immediately they will not only feel more uplifted after seeing hard hitting work but they will be more likely to get positively engaged.
-All of the exhibitions are free to view and are located in various public, pop up and gallery/museum spaces in Wellington city centre.
+All of the exhibitions are free to view and all exhibitions and events are located in various public, pop up and gallery/museum spaces in Wellington city centre.